makesenseorg/makesense_design-system/README.md

 In order to have access to the design system variables and mixins, you need to import the `shared.scss` file either locally in each component, or once globally in the app.
 The `system.css` file is a global file providing reset classes, fonts, and basic styling.
+Note: You might need to run `npm install node-sass@4.14.1 sass-loader@7.1.0`

 #### 1. Install style-ressources <a name="nuxt-4-1"></a>